stevegraham/twilio-rb/README.md

 ## Installation

 The library has been packaged as a gem and is available from rubygems.org.
-The version that this readme pertains to is 1.0beta.
-To install use the `--pre` flag
+The version that this readme pertains to is 2.0.0.

 <pre>gem install twilio-rb --pre</pre>